davesag/locaternator/README.md

 > API usage is limited to 10,000 queries per hour.
 > After reaching this limit, all requests will result
 > in HTTP 403 (Forbidden) until the roll over.

+See [Geonames' credits system](http://www.geonames.org/export/credits.html) for more on how their system works.

 ## License